ashawkey/note/writings/examples.md

 * The improvements potentially come from the design of ... in our method, which can act as a ...
 *

+### Appendix

+* The proof is given in the Appendix.

+* The detailed derivation of this formula is given in the Appendix.